-Additional discussions of the mandates of these stakeholders are located in this report, specifically in the Investment Committee Charter and the Investment Manual in Appendix C.
+Additional discussions of each mandate are included in the Investment Manual located in Appendix C.

 Administrative Comments

 Under RSA 100-A:15, VII.(d) the Committee may include in the annual investment report suggested changes in legislation which the Board may seek in order to better serve the members of the System.
 Given the Committee's current focus on the structure of the investment program, no legislative changes related to investment matters are being proposed at this time.